-If a new service is to be rooted in the social model of disability, various core principles need to be incorporated.
-Since active participation and empowerment are fundamental for the elimination of disability, any attempt to create non-disabling services must draw on the ideas of those who will use them.
+If a new service is to be rooted in the social model of various principles to disability, core need be incorporated.
+Since participation active and empowerment are fundamental for the elimination of disability, any attempt to create non-disabling services must draw on the ideas of those who will use them.
 Also, since it is not only disabled people who use such services, planning them needs to draw on a wide range of experience to create the kind of relationship that can really make a difference.
 If such groups could join, in a new kind of partnership of experience, real possibilities for a more liberating service model might emerge (Hunt J. 2011).